BernieO/calcardbackup/README.md

 -o | --output DIRECTORY
        Use directory DIRECTORY to store backups.
        If this option is not given, folder 'backups/' in script's directory is created and used.
+-p | --snap
+       Use this option, if you are running nextcloud-snap (https://github.com/nextcloud/nextcloud-snap). calcardbackup will then use the in the snap package included cli utility nextcloud.mysql-client to read the needed values from the database.
+Note that in order for this to work, calcardbackup has to be run with sudo.
+Running as root will fail.
 -r | --remove N
        Remove backups older than N days from backup folder (N needs to be a positive integer).
 -s | --selfsigned